espadrine/localeval/readme.md

 # Warning

-Those only describe current limitations in browsers, and may be lifted in the future.
+It doesn't protect your single-threaded code against infinite loops.

+That said, it protects against any security leaks.

+1. All local and global variables are inaccessible.

+2. Variables defined while evaluating code don't pollute any scope.

-1. Evaluated code can still fiddle with some global object's properties.
+3. Evaluated code cannot fiddle with global object's properties.
    Think
    `localeval('([]).__proto__.push = function(a) { return "nope"; }')`.
-   It even crashes node in command-line mode.

-2. It doesn't protect your single-threaded code against infinite loops.

 # Purpose